Indianapolis, IN Cost of Living (2026)

 Median Household Income: $64,000

-Indianapolis has a cost of living index of 88, about 12% below the national average.
-The housing index is 75.
-A one-bedroom apartment in Indianapolis rents for around $900 to $1,200 per month, and median home prices in the metro sit near $260,000.
-The median household income is approximately $58,000.
+Indianapolis has a cost of living index of 89.8, about 10.2% below the national average.
+Housing runs below the national baseline, with a housing index of 75.9.
+Typical apartment rent is about $1,362 a month, and median home values are around $383,532.
+The median household income is approximately $64,000.
 The city's economy is centered on healthcare, life sciences, and manufacturing, and it has attracted investment from companies like Eli Lilly and Salesforce, which has added higher-wage employment to the mix.

 Indiana has a flat state income tax of 3.05%, one of the lower rates in the Midwest.
 Marion County, which encompasses Indianapolis, adds a county income tax of about 2.02%, bringing the combined local and state rate to roughly 5%.
 That's a moderate and predictable tax burden.
 Property taxes in Indianapolis are comparably moderate, with effective rates typically running 0.8 to 1.2% of assessed value, among the lower ranges for Midwest metros.